You are here: NTLawHbk » NTLawHandbook » ChildWelfare

 Care plans

 Once a care plan has been made the CEO must make sure that a copy of the plan is given to the child, each parent of the child, the carer of the child and anybody else the CEO considers has a direct and significant interest in the wellbeing of the child.
-The CEO however is not required to give the plan to a person if the CEO considers it inappropriate or impracticable to do so. (s.73 CaPoCA)
+The CEO however is not required to give the plan to a person if the CEO considers it inappropriate or impracticable to do so. (s.73 CPC Act)

 Adjournments

-Often an application for a protection order is adjourned from the first hearing date to give the CEO time to organise reports and assessments and put further evidence before the court.
+Often an application for a Protection Order is adjourned from the first hearing date to give the CEO time to organise reports and assessments and put further evidence before the court.
 It also gives time for the respondent parties to seek legal advice and representation, gather further evidence in order to better prepare their case and file a response to the application.

 However the court must to the greatest extent possible avoid granting an adjournment unless the court considers it is in the best interests of the child or there are other strong reasons for doing so.
-This is in recognition that the best interests of the child is best served by having the application decided as soon as possible. (s.138 CaPoCA)
+This is in recognition that the best interests of the child is best served by having the application decided as soon as possible. (s.138 CPC Act)

 Orders that can be made on adjournment